 So here’s to looking at Robbing The Hood by our nation’s capital, where the entrenched philosophy has become: Leave the multi-trillion-dollar causal agents of the financial crisis alone, let bankers and their most destructive instruments be, keep every handout that Wall Street or K Street gets intact, and find ways to tap-out Main Street instead, to “spread the wealth around” — the way Barack told Joe the Plumber in 2008 — except, spread it upward, to Wall Street, K Street, and their minions in Washington DC.

 Want a real good example of how screwed-up everything is with those minions?
-Here’s how one of our Main Street Gov 2018 congressional candidates is telling it …
+Here’s how our Main Street Gov congressional candidates will be saying how…

-“So you may ask why do Republicans want to dismantle the Dodd-Frank Act when it’s already a nothing-burger.
+“So you may ask why do the Wall Street wings of the Republican Party and the Democratic Party want to dismantle the Dodd-Frank Act when it’s already a nothing-burger.
 Because it isn’t entirely nothing.
 It’s got a few serious inconveniences in it, that Wall Street would rather do away with.
 Mostly, those serious inconveniences are related to derivatives, and to a large part those derivatives are related to a specific kind of credit derivative called a Swap.

-“In 10 seconds, here’s what a Credit Default Swap is: If you’re a bank and you lend money to another bank, and you want to insure you get your money back even if the other bank goes belly-up, you buy an insurance policy-like Swap from an insurer, which is more often than not a third bank.
+“In 10 seconds, here’s what a Credit Default Swap is: If you’re a bank and you lend money to another bank, and you want to insure you get your money back even if the other bank goes belly-up, you buy an insurance policy from an insurer — that insurance policy then becomes the Swap.

 “By 2011, America’s biggest banks had written insurance policies on as much as 50% of the total debt outstanding in the Eurozone’s most debt-ridden economies.
-In other words, they were on the hook for that debt.
+In other words, they were on the hook for that debt, totaling Trillions of dollars.
 But, back then, they didn’t worry about it too much, figuring the Eurozone’s most indebted nations would work their way out of debt.
-Besides, there were mega-dollar premiums to collect selling those Swaps.
+Besides, there were mega-dollar premiums to collect selling those trillions in Swaps.

 “On March 6 2013, with the Eurozone’s debtor nations deeper in debt, and sinking further into debt with no end in sight, those who’d sold the Swaps began to sweat.
 And so, with Wall and K Street pulling the strings from behind the scenes, a bill labeled H.R.
 992, entitled the Swaps Regulatory Improvement Act, got introduced in the House.

-“Among the sponsors of H.R.
-992: Rep. Spencer Bachus, the Republican banking committee chief who convinced then Treasury Secretary Henry Paulson (from Goldman Sachs) to do TARP bailouts in 2008, and Rep. Jim Himes — a Goldman alumnus himself, and a leader in the House alongside Chuck Schumer in the Senate overseeing the Wall Street Wing of the Democratic Party.
+“Among the sponsors of the bill: Rep. Spencer Bachus, the Republican banking committee chief who convinced then Treasury Secretary Henry Paulson (from Goldman Sachs) to do TARP bailouts in 2008, and Rep. Jim Himes — a Goldman alumnus himself, and a leader in the House alongside Chuck Schumer in the Senate overseeing the Wall Street Wing of the Democratic Party.

 “Basically, H.R.
-992 authorized federal assistance (translation: taxpayer bailout) to any Wall Street megabank, be it domestic or foreign, so long as it limited its swap activities to hedging or risk management (translation: if the bankers tell you it’s hedging or risk management, even if it’s not, and independent structured credit analysts say its not, it would still be covered by the taxpayer).
+992 authorized federal assistance (translation: taxpayer bailout) to any Wall Street megabank, be it domestic or foreign, so long as it limited its swap activities to hedging or risk management (translation: if the bankers tell you it’s hedging or risk management, even if it’s not, and independent structured credit analysts say its not, it would still be covered by the taxpayer because the bankers say it is).

 “On October 30th 2013, H.R.
 992 sailed through the House with 292 Aye votes to 122 Nay’s.
 Among the Aye votes: the Wall Street Wing of the Democratic Party.
 (The fact that most of the Democrats from the “Banking Empire State” of New York voted Yea, ought to tell you something.)
 Also voting Yea was of course the usual suspects in the Wall Street Wing of the Republican Party — Eric Cantor, Paul Ryan, etcetera — and all the others who were making it up the GOP hierarchy by towing the Party line, including my opponent.

-“Among the brave Republican nay votes: Rep. Walter Jones, one of four Republicans removed from their committee assignments by Speaker John Boehner and Majority Leader Eric Cantor for defying party leadership; Rep. Tom Massie, a firebrand constitutional conservative; and Rep. Jimmy Duncan, rated the best Rep out of 435 Reps by the National Taxpayer’s Union the year before, and one of the few consistent anti-bailout stalwarts remaining in the House.
+“Among the Nay votes: Rep. Walter Jones, one of four House Republicans removed from their committee assignments by Speaker John Boehner and Majority Leader Eric Cantor for defying party leadership; Rep. Tom Massie, a firebrand constitutional conservative; and Rep. Jimmy Duncan, rated the best Rep out of 435 Reps by the National Taxpayer’s Union the year before, and one of the few consistent anti-bailout stalwarts remaining in the House.

 “Conspicuously skipping the vote was Nancy Pelosi who went M.I.A.
 And, also missing in action, was John Boehner who declined to vote as Speaker, to conveniently end up omitted from the roll call.